Hungarian Air and Air Defence Forces

 MiG-21

-Three generations of the ubiquitous MiG-21 are currently present in the Hungarian air force.
-The oldest remaining in service are the MiG-21PF ‘Fishbed F’.
-These are called 2nd generation but are only slightly improved 1st generation interceptors with a belly mounted gun pod and obsolete missiles.
-Only one Sqn of these are in service but they should be retired.
+Three generations of the ubiquitous MiG-21 are currently serving in the Hungarian air force.
+The oldest remaining in service are the MiG-21PF ‘Fishbed F’, although 2nd generation these are only slightly improved 1st generation interceptors with a belly mounted gun pod and obsolete missiles.
+Only one Sqn of them remain and they should be retired shortly.

 The next generation MiG-21s in use are the 12x MiG-21RF Fishbed-H reconnaissance variant and the 45x MiG-21MF Fishbed-J ground attack version, both are also on the books for retirement.
 It is likely that plans are in place to have the Mig-29s assume the ground attack role while the Su-22 will take over the reconnaissance task; however, this has not yet happened.

-Destined to stay in the lineup for some time is the final production, sometimes called 3rd generation, MiG-21bis or ‘plus’ Fishbed-L. This aircraft has a much more powerful engine, redesigned airframe and avionics resulting in a lighter, stronger and more agile aircraft with a look down radar and wider selection of munitions.
+Destined to stay in the lineup for some time is the final production, sometimes called 3rd generation, MiG-21bis Fishbed-L. With a much more powerful engine, a redesigned airframe and better avionics this aircraft is a lighter, stronger and more agile aircraft with a look down radar and wide selection of munitions.

 Additionally, about 40 two seat training variants operate in an air combat training squadron, the MiG-21UM Mongol-B has equivalent avionics to the 3rd generation MiG-21bis.
 All fighter pilots spend time on this type to learn the basics of air combat no matter which airframe they fly.